libp2p/specs/connections/muxer-sel-in-sec-handshake.md

    certificate with each application protocol, if desired.

-For the purpose of muxer selection, the types of muxers are coded as protocol names in the form of a list of strings, and inserted in the ALPN "NextProtos" field.
+For the purpose of muxer selection, the types of muxers are coded as protocol names in the form of a list of strings, and inserted in the ALPN extension field.
 An example list as following:

     ["yamux/1.0.0", "/mplex/6.7.0", "libp2p"]

-The NextProtos list is ordered by preference, with the most prefered muxer at the beginning.
-The "libp2p" protocol code MUST always be the last item in the ALPN NextProtos list.
+The muxer list is ordered by preference, with the most prefered muxer at the beginning.
+The "libp2p" protocol code MUST always be the last item in the muxer list .
 See [#tls-case] for details on the special "libp2p" protocol code.

 The server chooses the supported protocol by going through its prefered protocol list and searchs if the protocol is supported by the client too. if no mutually supported protcol is found the TLS handshake will fail.

-If the selected NextProto is "libp2p" then the muxer selection process returns an empty result, and the multistream-selection protocol MUST be run to negotiate the muxer.
+If the selected item from the muxer list is "libp2p" then the muxer selection process returns an empty result, and the multistream-selection protocol MUST be run to negotiate the muxer.

 ### Muxer selection over Noise